batect/batect/docs/content/CLIReference.md

 The `BATECT_CACHE_TYPE` environment variable can also be used to set the default cache type.
 If both the environment variable and the `--cache-type` option are set, the value given with `--cache-type` takes precedence.

+!!! info
+    This option has no effect on Windows containers.
+Windows containers always use directory mounts for caches.

 Example: